dylanaraps/writing-a-tui-in-bash/README.md

 ## Adding a Status-bar

 This next part requires an abundance of escape sequences.
-The status-bar reacts to window size since we redraw it on window resize.
+The status-bar reacts to window size and sticks to the bottom.

 ```sh
 #!/usr/bin/env bash